-Specifically, the NSUM estimate is based on the assumption that the number of people known by an individual i (i=1,...,n) in group k (k=1,...,K) follows a binomial distribution.
-Killworth et al. (1998) derived the maximum likelihood estimator of $d_i$ as where $y{ik}$ is the number of people known by individual i=1,...n in group k=1,...,K, with the first K-1 groups being the reference subpopulations of known size and the Kth group, the target population of unknown size.
+restrictions on the welfare of the family, community, exploitation of children, and where y{ik} is the number of people known by individual i=1,...n in group k=1,...,K, with the first K-1 groups being the reference subpopulations of known size and the K^{th} group, the target population of unknown size.
 Although there can be more than one unknown groups, without loss of generosity, we assume only one to simplify the demonstration here.
-Let $d_i$ be the number of people respondent i knows, which is also called degree or social network size of the respondent; let $N_k$ (k=1,...,K) be the size of group k, and N be the total population of the study region.
+Let d_i be the number of people respondent i knows, which is also called degree or social network size of the respondent; let N_k (k=1,...,K) be the size of group k, and N be the total population of the study region.